ringa-js/ringa/README.md

 Specializing in support for:

-- ReactJS / Angular
 - Modules
 - Plugins
 - Scalability
 - Customization
 - Debugging
+- ReactJS / Angular (through plugins, not yet built)

-Unlike a lot of other MV* style frameworks in existence, Ring works closely with the DOM event system and the DOM tree so that your Model and Control structure are loosely tied to the tree structure of your application.
+Ring works closely with the DOM event system and the DOM tree so that your Model and Control structure are loosely tied to the tree structure of your application.

 # Asyncronous Nightmares no More